- Simple AWS

 Notice that we're adding the Payments entity, but only as a JSON object, since we're not going to run any queries on Payments.
 A potential query would be how much was paid using gift cards, but that's not in our list of access patterns.
 If something like that comes up in the future, we'll deal with it in the future.

-Example query for both access patterns: PK="i#55443" and SK="i#55443"
+Use model ECommerce-7-8.json for this step.
+An example query for both access patterns would be PK="i#55443" and SK="i#55443"

-• 9 - Get all invoices for a given customerId for a given date range and 10 - Get all products ordered by a given customerId for a given date range
+9 - Get all invoices for a given customerId for a given date range and 10 - Get all products ordered by a given customerId for a given date range

 So far, our queries have been "for a given Product/Order/Invoice", but we haven't done any queries "for a given Customer".
 Now that we need Customer ID as a Partition Key, we need to add another GSI.
 Each of these two access patterns is going to need a different Sort Key, but they both have the same structure: "i#date" and "p#date" respectively. "i#date" means the date of the invoice, while "p#date" means the date of the order where that product appears (which may or may not be the same date).
 This way we can easily sort by date and grab only a window (a date range), without having to Scan the table.

-Example query for 9 - Get all invoices for a given customerId for a given date range: PK="c#12345" and SK between "i#2023-04-15" and "i#2023-04-30"
+Use model ECommerce-9-10.json for this step.
+An example query for 9 - Get all invoices for a given customerId for a given date range would be PK="c#12345" and SK between "i#2023-04-15" and "i#2023-04-30"

-Example query for 10 - Get all products ordered by a given customerId for a given date range: PK="c#12345" and SK between "p#2023-04-15" and "p#2023-04-30"
+.
+An example query for 10 - Get all products ordered by a given customerId for a given date range would be PK="c#12345" and SK between "p#2023-04-15" and "p#2023-04-30"

-This is what the final solution looks like:
+This is what the final solution looks like

 And these are our access patterns